-Just before we left for Israel for the holiday break, I was trying to use up most things in the kitchen.
-With this in mind and the arrival of a new cookbook, ‘At Home in the Whole Food Kitchen’ by Amy Chaplin, I was perusing through it the night before and was drawn to a recipe for pumpkin bread.
-It is an amazing book full of delicious recipes.
+Just before leaving for Israel for the holiday break, I was trying to use up most of the things in the kitchen.
+With this in mind and the arrival of a new cookbook, “At Home in the Whole Food Kitchen” by Amy Chaplin, I was perusing through it the night before and was drawn to a recipe for pumpkin bread.

 pumpkin bread with a toasted walnut cinnamon swirl